The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Quality Indicators to Look For

-Deck Construction: Look for 7-ply maple or bamboo construction.
+Deck Construction: Look for maple or bamboo construction.
 Avoid decks that feel unusually light (likely poor wood) or heavy (likely cheap materials).

 Truck Quality: Metal trucks with adjustable kingpins and quality bushings.
 Avoid plastic trucks entirely.

 Bearing Function: Quality bearings contribute to smooth rolling.
-Listen for grinding or resistance when spinning wheels.

 Customization Options

 Graphics and Design: Choose designs that excite your child and reflect their personality.
 Popular themes include animals, fantasy creatures, sports, and abstract art.
+You can also consider letting them add stickers on top of the skateboard graphic to further customize their look.

 Color Coordination: Matching wheels, trucks, and hardware to the deck design creates a cohesive look that many children appreciate.